/* -*- Mode: IDL; tab-width: 2; indent-tabs-mode: nil; c-basic-offset: 2 -*-

 * interval.
 The observer will get an 'idle' notification when the user is idle

-* for that interval (or longer), and receive a 'back' notification when the
+* for that interval (or longer), and receive an 'active' notification when the

 * user starts using their computer again.